-About 70 percentage of the kingdom is covered with forests.
+About 70 percent of the kingdom is covered with forests.
 The country is divided into three distinct climatic zones: alpine, temperate and subtropical zone.

-Glaciers in the north which cover about 10 percentage of the total surface area, are an important renewable source of water for Bhutan’s rivers.
+Glaciers in the north which cover about 10 percent of the total surface area, are an important renewable source of water for Bhutan’s rivers.

 Quick Fact About Bhutan